 Alcatel-Lucent Sunday Bikedays

-Enjoy summer Sundays cycling along roads emptied of cars in Canada’s Capital Region.
+Enjoy summer Sundays cycling along car-free roads in Canada’s Capital Region.
 Since 1970, the National Capital Commission has opened scenic parkways to cyclists in Ottawa and Gatineau Park.

 Cycling on Parkways in Ottawa and Gatineau Park

-Alcatel-Lucent Sunday Bikedays take place Sunday mornings, from Victoria Day weekend to Labour Day.
-Over 50 kilometres of parkways in Ottawa and Gatineau Park are reserved for cyclists, in-line skaters, runners and walkers.
+Alcatel-Lucent Sunday Bikedays takes place Sunday mornings, from Victoria Day weekend to Labour Day weekend.
+Over 50 kilometres of parkways in Ottawa and Gatineau Park are open for cyclists, in-line skaters, runners and walkers.

 Experience the beauty of Canada’s Capital Region in a fun and environmentally friendly way.
 Take the parkways and cycle along the Rideau Canal or the Ottawa River, or through beautiful Gatineau Park.

-The program is sponsored by Alcatel-Lucent, and run mainly by volunteers.
+The program is sponsored by Alcatel-Lucent, and runs mainly through the support of volunteers.

-Note: Scooter-type power-assisted bikes are not allowed on the parkways while they are reserved for Alcatel-Lucent Sunday Bikedays.
+Note: Scooter-type power-assisted bikes are not allowed on the parkways when they are closed for Alcatel-Lucent Sunday Bikedays.